 Explaining nuts, bolts and benefits

 1) its people.
-HQAI is a small team of dedicated and hard-working people in the secretariat, General Assembly and other corporate bodies.
-We speak with each other, we support each other, we take the time to follow up on how our colleagues are doing.
+HQAI is a small team of dedicated and hard-working people.
+We support each other and we take the time to follow up on how our colleagues are doing.
 HQAI is what I call a team.

 2) its uniqueness.
-HQAI offers services that are relatively new to the humanitarian and development sector.
-Independent quality assurance is a scary "thing" for many partners, but we do our job for the sake of vulnerable people, with our mission in mind to help improve the quality of aid, and with a true partnership approach.
+Independent quality assurance is a scary "thing" for many partners, but we do our job for the sake of vulnerable people, with our mission in mind to help improve the quality and accountability of aid, and with a true partnership approach.
 This attitude is different and it is one of the reasons I work for HQAI.

 let's discuss